cloudcoderdotorg/progsnap-spec/index.md

 # Specification

-Each official progsnap specification has a version number.
-Currently, there are no official progsnap specifications.
+Each progsnap specification has a version number.

+The current official version of the progsnap specification is:

+<div style="margin-left: 40px;"><span style="font-size: 120%;">There is no official version yet</span></div>

 The current development version of the progsnap specification is:

-<div style="margin-left: 40px;">Click here &rArr; <a style="font-size: 160%; font-weight: bold;" href="spec-0.1-dev.html">0.1-dev</a> &lArr; Click here</div>
+<div style="margin-left: 40px;"><a style="font-size: 120%;" href="spec-0.1-dev.html">Progsnap specification 0.1-dev</a></div>

-Note that version numbers that end in "-dev" are under development, and should be expected to change.
+Note that development versions (with version numbers that end in "-dev") are under development, and should be expected to change.

 # Tools